bump-sh/docs/src/_guides/openapi/augmenting-generated-openapi.md

 ### Deploy Overlay Changes to Bump

 How can you automate working with overlays?
-Same idea as working with openapi-filter but we'll tweak the GitHub Actions a bit to use [Bump CLI](https://github.com/bump-sh/cli) (as overlay support has not been added to the GitHub Action just yet).
+Same idea as working with openapi-filter but we'll tweak the GitHub Actions a bit to use the [Bump.sh CLI](https://github.com/bump-sh/cli) update with overlay support.

 ```yaml
 # .github/workflows/bump.yml